 We are governed by a Board of Directors and are accountable to the Northern Ireland Assembly through financial and annual reporting obligations.

-The Utility Regulator is arranged around four directorates:
+Our organisation is arranged around four directorates:

 - 1. Consumer and Business Protection;

 - 2. Price Controls:

 - 3. Markets; and

 - 4. Networks and Energy Futures.